facebook/sapling/hgsubversion/help/subversion.rst

 converted changesets are ever removed from the repository.

-Under certain circumstances a long-running conversion can leak substantial amounts of memory, on the order of 100MB per 1000 revisions converted.
+Under certain circumstances a long-running conversion can leak substantial amounts of memory, on the order of 100MB per 1000 converted revisions.
 The leaks appear to be persistent and unavoidable using the SWIG bindings.
-When using the new experimental Subvertpy bindings leaks have only been observed accessing FSFS repositories over the file protocol.
+When using the new experimental Subvertpy bindings, leaks have only been observed accessing FSFS repositories over the file protocol.

 Should the initial clone fail with an error, Mercurial will delete the entire